How to Handle Your Car’s Damage Claim in New Orleans, Without Hiring an Attorney (in 7 Easy Steps)

 When handling your property damage claim, remember, you are in a negotiation with the insurance company.
 It is their goal to pay you as little as possible to settle your claim.
 Because of this, be sure your numbers are well researched, and do not accept less than you should.

-If you follow the five simple steps outlined above, you will be on the right track to getting your car fixed as soon as possible.
+If you follow the simple steps outlined above, you will be on the right track to getting your car fixed as soon as possible.

 Consulting a Car Accident Lawyer